riramar/hsecscan/README.md

 # hsecscan

-A security scanner for HTTP response headers.</p>
+A security scanner for HTTP response headers.

 # Requirements